iddbh/Continual-Learning/README.md

 * Cutkosky, A., 2019, June.
 [Combining online learning guarantees](https://proceedings.mlr.press/v99/cutkosky19b/cutkosky19b.pdf).
 In Conference on Learning Theory (pp. 895-913).
 PMLR.
 ## 2018
 * Cutkosky, A. and Orabona, F., 2018, July.
 [Black-box reductions for parameter-free online learning in banach spaces](https://proceedings.mlr.press/v75/cutkosky18a/cutkosky18a.pdf).
 In Conference On Learning Theory (pp. 1493-1529).
 PMLR.

+## 1950s

+* SELFRIDGE, O., 1958.
+[Pandemonium - A paradigm for learning]().
+In Symposium on the Mechanization of Thought Processes.
+National Physical Laboratory, UK.